 The “I’m Not a Minimalist” Approach

 You cook a lot, you have a big family, you have that favorite one for your lasagne.
 Whatever the reason, you want to have more than one set.
 Fine!
 Start by recycling anything that’s damaged, warped, or stained, and keep only what you use on a regular basis.
 If you have enough space, stack by type with tops on.
 Otherwise you can nest from largest to smallest to maximize space, and store the tops separately in an organizer like this one.
+This glass nesting set can also be a great space saver if you need to invest in multiple sets.

 The “Let’s Get Creative” Approach

-Looking for some creative ways to tame the tupperware?
+Looking for some creative ways to tame the Tupperware?
 You can use a letter organizer, a CD tower, or even a dish rack to “file” your lids and keep them tidy.
 A tension rod is a simple hack to separate tops from bottoms in a drawer.

 The “Let’s Customize It” Approach

-If you own your home, and are looking for a long-term solution to tame the tupperware, Shelf Genie will help you design and install custom inserts to suit your individual needs.
+If you own your home, and are looking for a long-term solution to tame the Tupperware, Shelf Genie will help you design and install custom inserts to suit your individual needs.
 Alternately, you can use these simple peg boards to secure containers by size and type so they stay neat and organized.